 Disability Rights UK runs a Disabled Students Helpline and gives links to useful factsheets.

 Local groups.
 Meeting someone else who stammers can be life-changing.
-See if there's a group near you or meeting online at our Local Groups Page or our Online Events Calendar.
-Some are even held in universities, such as the Manchester Stammering Support Group and the Birmingham Stammering Network.
+See if there's a group near you or an online meeting on our Communities & Groups page or our Online Events Calendar.
+Some are even held in universities, such as the Manchester Stammering Support Group.

 Stammeringlaw.org.uk provides detailed information on the Equality Act 2010 and how it relates to stammering and further & higher education.
-Click here for its section on college & university.
+See its section on College & university.

 Stand Up and Be Heard: Taking the Fear Out of Public Speaking at University, a book by Rob Grieve.
 Learn how to develop your public speaking skills and build your confidence.
 See Sage Publishers for more information.